kcgrimes/grimes-crate-filler/README.md

 * Unfortunately as of the release of this script the crate sorting system in A3 isn't so great.
 Here's what you need to know.
 	* All - Displays all items spawned into the crate
 	* Weapons - Only weapons, launchers, and all bags (not vests)
-	* Magazines - Only magazines, throwables, launchable, plantables, and all bags (not vests)
+	* Magazines - Only magazines, throwables, launchables, plantables, and all bags (not vests)
 	* Items - Only attachments, gadgets, items, kits, hat/helmets, uniforms, vests, and all bags
 	* This is why I suggest you keep the bag/uniform/vest/hat count low, as it is very cluttery.
 Sorry!
 * Uniforms and vests have a commented number to the right of the classname.
 This indicates their capacity.
 Capacity for all bags was said to me 1 weapon, 13 magazines.
 * Players can only wear uniforms of their faction
+* Although it is possible to spawn everything into the crate, it is not recommended in Multiplayer due to lag.
+However, default settings and under will only cause an extra second of loading.
 * All of the recommended limitations can be experimented with, of course.
 Make your mission as good as it can be!

 ## Documentation